telerik/blazor-docs/components/drawer/overview.md

 * `Position` - you can control the position of the Drawer, through the `DrawerPosition` enum.
 The members of the enum are:
  * `Left` - the default position
- * `Right` - the drawer item list will render on the right hand side of the `Content`
+ * `Right` - the drawer item list will render on the right hand side of the `DrawerContent`

 * `Expanded` - two-way bindable property that specifies whether the Drawer is expanded or collapsed.
 If this parameter is used to expand or collapse the component the animations will not be available.
 To use animations you have to use the Drawer's [Methods](#methods).
 You can, however, use the value to implement custom layouts in the drawer [templates]({%slug drawer-templates%}) or in your own layout.